Avinash-Tamu/Design_and_Verification/README.md

 - **5-Stage Pipelined MIPS Processor**

-It includes key components like the ALU, Control Unit, Register File, Data Path, and Hazard Detection Unit to manage operations, instruction flow, and resolve hazards.
+It includes key components like the ALU, Control Unit, Register File, Data Path, Forwarding Unit and Hazard Detection Unit to manage operations, instruction flow, and resolve hazards using data forwarding.
 A Testbench is also provided to validate the functionality of R-type, J-type, and I-type instructions.